prairie-guy/ai_utilities/README.md

 Command-line download of images (typically limited to 1000) from a specified search engine.

 `image_download.py` is useful in several respects:
-- Operates in `headless` mode.
+- Operates in `headless-mode`.
 Can be used without access to a gui browser.
 - Operates from the `command-line`.
 - `Scriptable`.
 (Easily write a bash script to download 10 classes of images.
 Then run un-attended.)
 - Downloads images directly to GPU server.
 (No need to transfer images from local computer to cloud-server.)